-From Movie Review: 'The Lovers' Is An Exploration Of The Way That Love Can Be a Many-Splendored Thing
+Katie Walsh, Movie Review: 'The Lovers' Is An Exploration of the Way That Love Can Be a Many-Splendored Thing

 "One of the unique stylistic choices that Jacobs makes with "The Lovers" is the grand, sweeping orchestral score, composed by Mandy Hoffman.
 It's unexpected for a smaller romantic indie drama, but it gives the film a sense of a romantic epic while following the quotidian routine of this couple.
 It adds a layer of artifice to the film, signifying that this is a heightened reality, and infuses every frame with drama and romance."

-From 'The Lovers', with Debra Winger and Tracy Letts, Is A Charming Late-In-Life Sex Comedy"
+Ann Hornaday, 'The Lovers', With Debra Winger and Tracy Letts, Is A Charming Late-In-Life Sex Comedy